 In principle, water shortage can be avoided by keeping population low – within the “carrying capacity” of the local resources.
-In practice, if water availability is low, the solution is generally to find ways to increase supply (including virtual water) and to improve efficiency of its use.
+In practice, if water availability is low, the solution is generally to find ways to increase supply (including virtual water and desalination) and to improve efficiency of its use.
 This analysis only includes the effect of local infrastructure and storage – it shows the base case before more substantial adaptation.

 In general, water shortage often seems to be tolerated – local populations find solutions to meet their needs rather than being limited by local resources.
 Keeping track of the solutions being used is therefore important in evaluating whether human right to water is being met.
 In many regions, this analysis therefore suggests that unaccounted solutions are likely in use, rather than saying that water really is insufficient.